Quick Search:

 Note: Backing up Google Photos to another account by this method will consume much of your time.
 Meanwhile, the internet connection needs to be well continuously during the backup process.

-Way 2: By the Share Feature of Google Photos
+Way 2: Use the Share Feature of Google Photos

 Using the Share feature can also help backup data from Google Photos to another account.
 Here’s what you should follow: